 Significant Decline in Gold Market

-On Thursday, Pakistan’s local gold market experienced a substantial drop in gold prices.
-The price of 24-karat gold per tola fell by Rs 9,720, marking a significant decrease.
+On Thursday, Pakistan’s local gold market witnessed a sharp drop in gold prices.
+The price of 24-karat gold per tola decreased by Rs 9,720, marking a notable decline.

-The new rate is now Rs 432,716 per tola, reduced from Rs 442,436.
-These figures are confirmed by the All Pakistan Sarafa Gems and Jewellers Association, the key authority on precious metal pricing in the country.
+The new rate is Rs 432,716 per tola, down from Rs 442,436.
+These figures are confirmed by the All Pakistan Sarafa Gems and Jewellers Association, a key authority on precious metal pricing in Pakistan.

-This change reflects the broader market dynamics influencing the local bullion industry.
+This change is reflective of broader market dynamics that influence the local bullion industry.

 Sharp Drop in a Single Day

-The Rs 9,720 reduction in a single trading session marks one of the most notable drops observed recently.
-It indicates fluctuations affecting both domestic and international gold markets.
+The Rs 9,720 reduction in a single trading session is one of the most significant drops observed recently.
+This fluctuation affects both the domestic and international gold markets.

 Local Market Price Adjustments